 - WorldFirst.
-Pay a flat transfer fee for transactions under $10,000 NZD, WorldFirst can exchange NZD to EUR at close to the market rate.
+Pay a flat transfer fee for transactions under NZD$10,000.
+WorldFirst can exchange NZD to EUR at close to the market rate.

 - OFX.
 Pay OFX by bank deposit to send money to Germany.
 Minimum transfer limits make this service a better option for large payments.

 - CurrencySolutions.
-A UK based online money transfer company, CurrencySolutions also offer a best rate guarantee on your money transfer to Germany.
+A UK-based online money transfer company, CurrencySolutions also offers a best rate guarantee on your money transfer to Germany.

 - Compass Global Markets.
 Australian based, Compass Global Markets provide a range of FX transfer options.

 - HiFX.
-HiFX provide NZD to EUR transfers for businesses and individuals, transactions over $10,000 are free.
+HiFX provide New Zealand dollar to euro transfers for businesses and individuals.
+Transactions greater than NZD$10,000 are free.

 - PayPal.
-Low transfer fees make PayPal worth comparing for small transfers.
+Low transfer fees make PayPal worth considering for small transfers.
 The recipient in Germany must also have a PayPal account to access the money.

 - PayPal.
 Both the sender and the receiver must have a PayPal account to send money to Germany.
 A low fee approach make PayPal a popular option for small payments.

-These companies can send a cash payment to collect in Germany in just minutes.
+These companies can send a cash payment to Germany that your recipient can collect in just minutes.

 - Western Union.
 Send cash to Germany in minutes.

-Some key information for receiving an inward payment from Germany.
+Some key information for receiving an inward payment from Germany follows.

 Bank account deposit

-If you want money deposited in your bank account from overseas, you’re going to need to provide some information about yourself, such as:
+If you want money deposited in your bank account from overseas, you must provide some information about yourself, such as:

-New Zealand law also requires the sender to provide:
+New Zealand law requires that the sender must provide:

-If you’re going to collect a cash payment sent from Germany.
-Make sure you take your identification and quote the reference number or unique password, which should have been provided by the sender.
-If you’re collecting a large payment, you may also want to call ahead to make sure there’s enough cash on the premises.
+If you are going to collect a cash payment sent from Germany, make sure you take photo identification, such as a driver’s licence.
+You will also need to quote the reference number or unique password, which the sender should provide.
+If you are collecting a large payment, you may also want to call ahead to make sure there is enough cash on the premises.